sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 <info>

 Settings configured in local configurations files are overridden by any fetched via the Asset Delivery API.
+You can refer to [this article](/ftw/hosted-and-local-configurations/) to modify the way your template merges local and hosted configurations.

 </info>